eestec-antwerp/AntwerPi2/docs/source/eestec/tsp.rst

 Level 1
 =======

-Consider as a purpose: ?picking up cargo?.
+Consider as a purpose: "picking up cargo".
 We can assume this cargo is weightless, meaning that a drone can carry infinite amounts of cargo.
 The only thing the drone is picking up every cargo and doing this as efficient as possible.

 In the simulation you?ll get a drone and you?ll be able to coordinate this drone.
 The purpose of your coordination is to reduce the distance needed to collect all cargo.